ramirezjag00/react-native-projects/README.md

 ### DESCRIPTION:

-- react-native apps using components of react-native, react, redux, styling, es6 syntax, eslint, firebase (authentication), axios
+- react-native apps using components of react-native, react, redux, styling, es6 syntax, eslint, firebase (authentication && database), axios

 - used react-native-cli capable of running the app on ios or android

 #### TO START:

-- clone project
+- clone into a project

+- configure firebase auth/database

 - in terminal, cd into a project dir and npm install